homerjed/sbiax/paper/paper.md

 # Summary

 In a typical Bayesian inference problem, the data likelihood is not known.
+However, in recent years, machine learning methods for density estimation can allow for inference using an estimator of the data likelihood.
+This likelihood is created with neural networks that are trained on simulations - one of the many tools for simulation based inference (SBI, @sbi).
 In such analyses, density-estimation simulation-based inference methods can derive a posterior, which typically involves

 * simulating a set of data and model parameters $\{(\boldsymbol{\xi}, \boldsymbol{\pi})_0, ..., (\boldsymbol{\xi}, \boldsymbol{\pi})_N\}$,
 * obtaining a measurement $\hat{\boldsymbol{\xi}}$,